hunterhogan/updateCitation/README.md

         run: pipx run updateCitation
 ```

-5. Commit the file and push it to GitHub.
+1. Commit the file and push it to GitHub.

 If the default settings work for your project, you are done.
 You do not need a `[tool.updateCitation]` section in `pyproject.toml`.

 ## Option: Run Locally Before Pushing

-Running locally means `updateCitation` runs on your computer before changes are sent to GitHub.
+Running locally means `updateCitation` runs on your computer before changes are sent to GitHub, GitLab, Codeberg, or another Git host.
 You can do this with a plain `Git` hook or with `pre-commit`.

+A plain `Git` hook is local to one clone on one computer.
+The hook file lives inside `.git`, so it is not committed or shared with collaborators.
+The plain hook below uses [`uv tool`](https://docs.astral.sh/uv/guides/tools/), so you need [uv](https://docs.astral.sh/uv/) installed before using it. uv's own docs cover [uv installation](https://docs.astral.sh/uv/getting-started/installation/) and the details of managing tools with `uv tool`.

+For a shared local setup, `pre-commit` is often the practical option.
+The `.pre-commit-config.yaml` file is committed to the repository, and each collaborator runs `pre-commit install` once after cloning.
+That makes `pre-commit` the local-hook option in this README that can be shared across users and across Git hosting services.

 ### Are you using `pre-commit`?